 Marshwood Vale NMP

-The project will survey the archaeology of 193 square kilometres of south-west Dorset and south-east Devon.
-Working to NMP standards it will review all readily available aerial photographs and Environment Agency lidar data.
+This archaeological survey covered 193 square kilometres of south-west Dorset and south-east Devon.
 Much of the project area lies within the western part of the Dorset AONB (Area of Outstanding Natural Beauty) and the East Devon AONB.
+Working to NMP standards, it reviewed all readily available aerial photographs and Environment Agency lidar.

 The images used on this page are copyright Historic England unless specified otherwise.
 For further details of any photographs or other images and for copies of these, or the plans and reports related to the project, please contact the Historic England Archive.

 Historic Places Investigation

 Historic England experts use airborne remote sensing methods to identify, record and monitor the condition of heritage assets